Xi-CAM/Xi-cam/docs/source/quickstart.md

 ### Quick GUILayout Overview

 We mentioned the terms *center*, *lefttop*, and *left* above.
-These correspond to a `GUILayout`, which can be thought of as a 3 row by 3 column layout.
+These correspond to positions in a `GUILayout`.
 Here is a *quick* overview of how the Xi-CAM main window is organized:

 ```eval_rst